-The Best Affordable Dishwashers of 2019
+The Best Affordable Dishwashers of 2021

 Features and Usability

-While all of the features in the world can't make a bad dishwasher better, they can really add the finishing touch to a dishwasher that does a killer cleaning job.
-We look at the various cycles, cycle options, and dishwasher specs and assess both how useful the features are, and how easy it is to actually use those features.
+While all of the features in the world can't make a bad dishwasher better, they can really add to the whole package, especially with a dishwasher that does a killer cleaning job.
+We look at the various cycles, cycle options, and dishwasher specs and assess both how useful the features are—like a third rack or the way the dishwasher dries—and how easy it is to actually use those features.

-For example, a third rack that primarily holds cutlery can often be a game-changer when it comes to freeing up valuable real estate in the bottom rack.
-However, if the third rack is rickety, doesn't slide smoothly, or prevents the dishwasher from actually cleaning the cutlery, we would penalize the dishwasher, rather than reward it just for having a third rack.
-The whole point of a dishwasher is to save you from having to spend time scrubbing every dirty dish by hand; if a particular feature isn't going to make the process of using a dishwasher better or easier, then we don't want it.

 The best dishwashers have short cycles, superior stain removal and drying power, and features that make the experience of using a dishwasher a painless one.